zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 are shown.
 This simulation shows that the model does use the citrate synthase reaction and that this reaction is thermodynamically feasible (as indicated by the negative gibbs free energy value).
-The 'Flux' range shows the possible uppper and lower bound of the flux values for the reactions in the simulation, the 'DGR' range shows the possible range of gibbs free energy of reaction values for the reaction, and lastly the 'Zi' variable shows the binary constraint variable that is used to constrain
+The 'Flux' range shows the possible upper and lower bound of the flux values for the reactions in the simulation, the 'DGR' range shows the possible range of gibbs free energy of reaction values for the reaction, and lastly the 'Zi' variable shows the binary constraint variable that is used to constrain